-I read it first at COPD News of the Day in her post, "Weather and COPD – thunderstorms linked to asthma attacks."
+I read it first at COPD News of the Day in her post, "Weather and COPD -- thunderstorms linked to asthma attacks."

 at Science Daily, examined 10 million emergency room visits for asthma in hospitals around Atlanta from 1993 to 2004, and concluded there was a three percent increase in asthma visits on the day after a thunderstorm.

 If it's windy (I can still feel the breeze) these particles can waft right up your nares and into your lungs.

-If you're allergic to pollen, inflammation in your sensitized lungs increases, and you feel tight – like I do now.
+If you're allergic to pollen, inflammation in your sensitized lungs increases, and you feel tight -- like I do now.